 - Makergear M2 from Makergear that has a price tag of $1,475.

 - Ultimaker Original+ from Ultimaker with a price tag of $1,225.

 - Rostock MAX from SeeMeCNC is priced at $999.

 Although their price tag is less than that of elite and medium level printers, it does not necessarily affect their performance.
 These printers can hold their own when it comes to 3D printing and should not be dismissed without checking them out.
-Some rate highly than their more expensive counterparts in terms of performance, quality output, ease of use and customer satisfaction even though they cost much less.
+Some rate higher than their more expensive counterparts in terms of performance, quality output, ease of use, and customer satisfaction even though they cost much less.
 This makes them perfect for everyone with 3D printing needs from professionals to intermediates to newbies.